Installing Ubuntu Linux on the Lenovo ThinkPad E14 Gen 2 (AMD)

 Here's what it looks like while idle on battery.

-Function keys work fine.
+Function keys work fine once the system has been suspended manually, as discussed in the workarounds section above.
 Brightness, volume, keyboard backlighting - all work.
 FnLock doesn't work but that's fine with me.

 Bluetooth - not checked yet, but apparently fine.

 Fingerprint scanner - not supported yet.

 $ lsusb Bus 003 Device 002: ID 27c6:55a4 Shenzhen Goodix Technology Co.,Ltd. Goodix FingerPrint Device

 There is a bug report to add support for this device if anyone wants to contribute.

 Battery - seems good.
 I was able to use the ThinkPad battery health settings.